onlyquake/xonotic-wiki/Powerups.md

 Powerups
 ========

 Powerups spawn from time to time in the arena and grant to whoever collects them a temporary super power.
+They usually appear at about every 2 minutes or so.

-Powerups last for 30 seconds by default.
+A powerup lasts for 30 seconds by default.
 Powerups will also be shown in the radar and the HUD 10 seconds before they appear.

 Shield
 ------